 Learning for a Greener Future ǀ June 22 — July 30, 2015

-The Learning for a Green Future internship program offers a variety of work experiences, classes, community service projects, and field trips in the diverse fields of environmental and plant sciences.
-Throughout the program, interns work with Phipps' skilled science education, horticulture and other staff, college interns and volunteers, as well as experts from Pittsburgh's environmental community.
+The Learning for a Greener Future internship program offers a variety of work experiences, classes, community service projects, and field trips in the diverse fields of environmental and plant sciences.
+Throughout the program, interns work with Phipps' skilled science education and horticulture staff, college interns and volunteers, as well as experts from Pittsburgh's environmental community.

 While participating in this experience, interns have the opportunity to:

 - Investigate green careers in environmental science, horticulture, education, communication and related fields